 I have been holed up in my kitchen for weeks canning jams and chutneys, processing tomatoes and rhubarb, liquoring up peaches and braiding garlic.
 So when I was invited to participate in the Seattle-based American Lamb event, I went straight to my jar-lined pantry to find 'just' the right pairing.
 A second later I found: balsamic cherry chutney.

-American Lamb Pro-Am is meant to highlight the multitude of ways you can prepare and enjoy lamb—and in this case the American Lamb Board has invited Seattle-based PRO chefs and AM (amateur) Seattle-based food bloggers to showcase their biggest and best lamb fixins'.
+American Lamb Pro-Am is meant to highlight the multitude of ways you can prepare and enjoy lamb---and in this case the American Lamb Board has invited Seattle-based PRO chefs and AM (amateur) Seattle-based food bloggers to showcase their biggest and best lamb fixins'.

 When they handed me a lamb leg (boneless, rolled and tied) to play with, I resisted rubbing it with garlic and rosemary and roasting it whole.
 Instead, I was determined to push myself to learn more about lamb, and appreciate all my 'leggy' options.

 It was a big hunk of meat.
 I took the lamb and trimmed some of the fat (which I saved for later) and the silver skin.
-I unrolled the leg, then made two incisions—one on the right and one on the left—to 'butterfly' the leg.
+I unrolled the leg, then made two incisions---one on the right and one on the left---to 'butterfly' the leg.
 I wanted the lamb to lie like an open book, with the goal of having the meat be more or less the same thickness.

 I cut the lamb into thirds, then chose the 'flattest' and most uniformly thick piece for my recipe.
 I covered the lamb with arugula, goat cheese and cherry chutney.
 I rolled, tied and seared the leg, then placed it on a bed of baby potatoes and red onion wedges.
 It roasted for about an hour, until a thermometer measured 145.
-It rested---releasing some of its amazing juices—then I cut large steaks and served it on a small pile of potatoes, surrounded with Cherry Lamb Jus.
+It rested---releasing some of its amazing juices---then I cut large steaks and served it on a small pile of potatoes, surrounded with Cherry Lamb Jus.

 For the sauce: I bought a few lamb shank bones and made a small batch of lamb stock.
 With some rendered lamb fat and flour, I made a roux (details for stock and fat to follow), then added the stock and the yummy run-off/juices from the roasted lamb.
 I finished the sauce with salt, pepper and a pat of butter.

-Goat cheese & Cherry Chutney stuffed lamb leg w/rosemary roasted potatoes & cherry lamb Jus
+Goat cheese & Cherry Chutney stuffed lamb leg w/rosemary roasted potatoes & cherry lamb Jus serves 6-8.

 Get your lamb stock going first, then: lay lamb leg flat, cover with arugula, goat cheese and chutney.
 Season inside with S&P, roll and tie.
 Season outside with S&P. Heat small amount of oil/fat in hot pan and sear rolled leg until browned on each side.
 Remove from pan and set aside.
 Finely chop rosemary, cut onion into wedges and toss potatoes/onions with rosemary, olive oil, S&P. Place leg on top and tuck into oven at 375 for 1 hour.
 Cook until internal temperature reads 145.
 Remove and let rest in pan.